 The nearby Valentine Stone charges a small fee to enter.
 It’s supposed to be a naturally formed heart-shaped rock, perfect for a romantic moment.
 That is to be debated, but it is nevertheless a cute photo opportunity.

-If you liked this post, why not check out my must-know guide to enjoying a magnificent Malaysia holiday.
+Now check out my must-know guide to enjoying a magnificent Malaysia holiday.